taliakurtz/MiniSOM_tutorial/README.md

 All files output from this tutorial are included within the repository as well as the MSLP NCEP/DOE Reanalysis II file used as the atmospheric data.

 # Selected Required Packages
-This is not exhaustive list of all packages reuqired to run both notebooks
+This is not an exhaustive list of all packages reuqired to run both notebooks

 [xarray](https://docs.xarray.dev/en/stable/)